unibo-spe/spe-slides/content/09-containerization/_index.md

 3. open your browser and browse to `http://172.17.0.2:8080`
     * you should see a page of the form: `[$SERVER_ID@$HOST_NAME:PORT] Hit $VIEW_COUNT times`
     * the page is served by the container, contacted by IP
-    * so containes attached to `bridge`-like networks can be contacted by IP, from the host
+    * so containers attached to `bridge`-like networks can be contacted by IP, from the host

 4. try to contact the container:
     * by host name, from the host